Kyra Gracie: Biography

 Gracie won the women's under 60 kg title at the ADCC submission championships in 2005, 2007, and 2011.
 She finished first at the IBJJF world championships in 2006, twice in 2008 (lightweight and absolute divisions), and 2010 She also finished second in 2004, 2005, twice in 2009 (light and open divisions), and 2011.

 She has been associated with the Gracie Barra Academy and Evolve/Gordo Jiu Jitsu Academy in Rio de Janeiro.
 Gracie competed in tournament six of Kunoichi, the female version of Sasuke (or Ninja Warrior).
 She announced training for a debut in MMA.
 In addition to BJJ, she also trains in judo and wrestling.

 In 2010, Gracie began competing for the newly formed Gracie Elite Team, a Brazilian jiu-jitsu competition team, composed of competitors representing Rilion Gracie, Renzo Gracie, Ralph Gracie, Cesar Gracie, and the late Ryan Gracie’s respective academies.
 In 2010 Gracie also trained in boxing at the Nobre Arte gym in the Morro do Cantagalo area of Rio de Janeiro under the tutelage of boxing coach Claudio Coelho, to complement her grappling skills.

 In 2010, Gracie, along with family members Rillion, Rolles, Roger, Igor, and Gregor began Gracie Brazilian Jiu-Jitsu Adventure Camp.
 The purpose of the camp was to provide training in Brazilian jiu-jitsu with access to the local tourism of the various host countries.

+In 2023, she became the first Gracie family woman to promote a member of her family to black belt, her cousin Rayron Gracie.